 With Jet’s monthly bonding options, there is no expiration date.
 Just pay as you go and the bond remains active.

-The Patient Trust Bond is required by the DHS to become and remain a licensed nursing facility.
+The Patient Trust Bond is required by the ODHS to become and remain a licensed nursing facility.
 Part of the Oregon DHS’s mission is to set requirements that promote quality care and maximization of personal choice and independence for residents.
 Protecting resident’s funds falls within that mission and the surety bond acts as a third party to guarantee the residents’ financial well-being.
-By involving the insurance industry, the DHS leverages the surety carrier’s financial strength and expertise in handling time-consuming situations that can cause additional departmental expenses.
+By involving the insurance industry, the ODHS leverages the surety carrier’s financial strength and expertise in handling time-consuming situations that can cause additional departmental expenses.